Properties class in Java

 The properties object contains key and value pair both as a string.
 The java.util.Properties class is the subclass of Hashtable.

 It can be used to get property value based on the property key.
-The Properties class provides methods to get data from properties file and store data into properties file.
-Moreover, it can be used to get properties of system.
+The Properties class provides methods to get data from the properties file and store data into the properties file.
+Moreover, it can be used to get the properties of a system.

-Recompilation is not required, if information is changed from properties file: If any information is changed from the properties file, you don't need to recompile the java class.
+Recompilation is not required if the information is changed from a properties file: If any information is changed from the properties file, you don't need to recompile the java class.
 It is used to store information which is to be changed frequently.

 Methods of Properties class